Unexpected behaviour of the SimpleReactor example

 Capture d_écran de 2015-12-04 16_59_15.png - In all the other cases the pool is empty for two timesteps (183 KB)

-RE: Unexpected behaviour of the SimpleReactor example - Added by MOUGINOT Baptiste almost 2 years ago
+RE: Unexpected behaviour of the SimpleReactor example - Added by MOUGINOT Baptiste about 2 years ago

 I don't really understand the issue you have from your second post.